gene-git/wg_tool/README.rst

 For example, if the Office A gateway offers LAN-A access to clients, then *wg-tool* simply has the gateway designate LAN-A available to other peers.
-When it generates the wireguard configs, each peer will have access permitted via it's *AllowedIPs*.
+When it generates the wireguard configs, each peer that asks for access to that network will have access permitted via it's *AllowedIPs*.

 *wg-tool* expects each peer to list those networks it offers to other peers using the *nets_offerered* variable.
 Of course, this is entirely